geetikag0411/CS771/README.md

 # CS771
 These are the group assignments of the Course CS771 offered by Purushottam Kar

-Assign1- Used the scikit-learn library to train a Linear Support Vector Classifier (LinearSVC) on the provided training data\
+Assign1- Used the scikit-learn library to train a Linear Support Vector Classifier (LinearSVC) on the provided training data

-Assign2- Implemented Decision tree

 (More details are there in the respective folder)
 # Other Works